Khwesten/LombokLike/README.md

 # GettersAndSetters
-You dont need create all getters and setters in your class, only create annotations for the methods.
+You dont need create all getters and setters in your class, only create attributes and comment him for display in your IDE.

 ## Getting Started